coady/multimethod/README.md

 * `multidispatch` has provisional support for dispatching on keyword arguments
 * `multidispatch` supports static analysis of return type
 * Fix for forward references and subscripts
+* Checking type subscripts is done minimally based on each parameter

 1.5